aBER0724/astro-micro-blog/src/content/projects/project-1/index.md

 repoURL: ""
 ---

-My graduation project is deal with the problem about **User-Level Differential Privacy with Frederated Learning**.
+My graduation project is deal with the problem about **User-Level Differential Privacy with Federated Learning**.